tubatibs/EnrollmentChallenge/README.md

 # Getting Started

-Spring Boot Application:
+###Spring Boot Application:
 Used spring initializer to generate template project with all required maven spring dependencies.
 To maeke it easy to review keeping all files in same package.

+####EnrollmentApplication
-EnrollmentApplication:  Spring Boot application with different annotations for configuration, repositories and component scans.
+Spring Boot application with different annotations for configuration, repositories and component scans.

+####MemberEntity:
-MemberEntity: Entity object with table column and other validations configured.
+Entity object with table column and other validations configured.
 This design uses same object for dependents and enrollees.
 All dependents will have enrollee id and zero for enrollee him/her self.
 This is to avoid redundancy.

+####MemberRepository:
-MemberRepository:  CRUD operations repository used to take advantage of spring framework existing functionalities.
+CRUD operations repository used to take advantage of spring framework existing functionalities.

+####MemberService:
-MemberService:  Contains individual methods to satisfy the challenge requirements.
+Contains individual methods to satisfy the challenge requirements.

+####MemberController:
-MemberController: Rest controller to publish RestFull services.
+Rest controller to publish RestFull services.

-H2 Database:
+###H2 Database:
 Used H2 database as embedded for this challenge, because it is very light weight and 100% pure java and integrates with SpringBoot effectively.
 If required database can be changed very easily as using Java Persistence API.